 Sorcerer Christaan De Rein's return to Liverpool does not go well, starting with the fact that his trusted apprentice, Higgins, dies on the way.
 Then again, Higgins dies a lot.
 Of course, Rein doesn't expect to be welcomed with open arms after being banished for nine years, but a cryptic summons from The Musician herself cannot go unanswered.

 But when Rein arrives all is in chaos.
 People with fairy blood are turning up dead.
 The Forum Magicae is undone and the Curators sieged.

 And in another world altogether, where Earth is just a legend, a girl named Niena and a cursed lyre hold the key to saving both realms.
 Or destroying them.

 This story drew me into its embrace in unexpected ways.
 I am not normally attracted to the darker side of fantasy.
 This story felt like it was in a perpetually dusk on a cloudy day.
 I had a hard time putting the story down, I was wooed and attracted like seldom before.

 The author’s grasp of language was breathtaking throughout.
 The images that unfolded in my mind were wonderfully intoxicating at times.
 Scene setting was extensive as fantasy usually is.
 Dialogue was terse and well played.
 The action could have been a bit fuller in a place or two, a few times I had to reread a section to be certain I didn’t miss a syllable.

-I award 4.8 stars to "The Melody of Three: (Evercharm Trilogy, Book 1), The score would have been higher except for the large handful of spelling errors I found.
+I award 4.8 stars to "The Melody of Three: (Evercharm Trilogy, Book 1).

 You can buy this book: